Jeremy Lin Takes His Rehab Plan To British Columbia

 Jeremy Lin appears willing to go to any lengths to recuperate from the knee injury that has cut his Brooklyn Nets’ season short.

-Lin recently posted a video to Instagram alerting all his many followers that he is now in British Columbia, rehabbing at the Fortius Sport & Health center outside Vancouver.
+Lin recently posted a video to Instagram alerting his many followers that he is now in British Columbia, rehabbing at the Fortius Sport & Health center outside Vancouver.

 “The Nets and I have decided on a really comprehensive rehab program that will have me out here for most of the season,” Lin said.
 “The goal is to rebuild my body from the ground up, each and every muscle and joint.”

 Lin went down on opening night with a ruptured patellar tendon.
-He left the court in Indiana in tears and had to helped to the locker room by teammates.
+He left the court in Indiana in tears and had to be helped to the locker room by teammates.
 ESPN reported the veteran guard came up lame late in the fourth quarter of the Nets 140-131 loss.

 Coach Kenny Atkinson said the decision to take his rehab plan abroad was made between Lin and the organization.